michel-kraemer/citeproc-java/using/javascript-engines/index.md

 which is a popular CSL processor written in JavaScript.
 Running JavaScript on the JVM is a topic that seems to be in constant flux.
-While older versions of citeproc-java used [Mozilla Rhino](https://www.mozilla.org/rhino/), as of version 2.0.0, there are three alternatives you can chose from differing in performance and compatibility to a specific Java version.
+While older versions of citeproc-java used [Mozilla Rhino](https://www.mozilla.org/rhino/), as of version 2.0.0, there are three alternatives you can choose from differing in performance and compatibility to a specific Java version.

 Nashorn